A Comprehensive History of Chatbots

 The Surge of ‘Voice’

 As it has been mentioned many times in the recent tech scenario, we are at the peak of texts.
 At the same time, voice-driven technology is moving forward in huge leaps along with the advanced development in speech recognition and natural language processing.
 This change is largely governed by the one factor that propels every innovation: Convenience.
-It is far more convenient to talk than to text, and all future technology will be aiming to leverage that by fully integrating voice assistance to chatbots.
+It is far more convenient to talk and future technology will be aiming to leverage that by fully integrating voice assistance to chatbots.

 Amazon has already been leveraging this advantage with Echo, to help people seamlessly interact with e-commerce along with everything else.